Rhythm III

 Sushi and Japanese on Avenida do Mar

-Baleal restaurant for sushi, sashimi, and combo plates.
-Vegan and gluten-free options on the menu.
+Baleal spot for sushi, sashimi, combo plates.
+Vegan and gluten-free options too.
 Same strip as Washed Up and Hangfive (Av. do Mar 95B).

-Local tipGood when everyone is tired of grilled fish and beach-bar snacks.
+Local tipGood when everyone's sick of grilled fish and beach-bar snacks.
 Mostly an evening meal.